-Side Loader Forklift: There are various types of forklift trucks today, from the three-wheel counterbalanced lift truck, the teletruck, powered pallet lift trucks, pump trucks, reach trucks and, of course, side loaders.
+Side load forklift or Side Loader Forklift: There are various types of forklift trucks today, from the three-wheel counterbalanced lift truck, the teletruck, powered pallet lift trucks, pump trucks, reach trucks and, of course, side loaders.

 A side loader forklift truck pretty much does what it says on the tin.
-Side loader forklifts are powerful industrial trucks which lift loads from the side, so they are well suited to carry wide or long loads.
+Side loader forklifts are powerful industrial trucks that lift loads from the side, so they are well suited to carry wide or long loads.
 Narrow aisles which may be a problem for regular forklift trucks can be easily navigated through in a side loader.

 - 1 Side loading forklift truck

 - 5 Warehouse forklift

 - 7 Combilift Sideloader